Arksine/moonraker/docs/configuration.md

 #   Default is /tmp/klippy_uds.
 max_upload_size: 1024
 #   The maximum size allowed for a file upload (in MiB).
 Default is 1024 MiB.
+max_websocket_connections:
+#   The maximum number of concurrently open websocket connections.
+#   The default is 50.
 enable_debug_logging: False
 #   ***DEPRECATED***
 #   Verbose logging is enabled by the '-v' command line option.